rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 messages: workers zero and three got the first two requests, and then on the third request, we stop accepting connections.
 When the `ThreadPool` goes out of scope at the end of `main`, its `Drop` implementation kicks in, and the pool tells all workers to terminate.
-The workers each print a message when they see the terminate message, and then the thread pool calls `join` to shut down each worker thread.
+The workers each print a сообщение when they see the terminate сообщение, and then the thread pool calls `join` to shut down each worker thread.

 One interesting aspect of this particular execution: notice that we sent the terminate messages down the channel, and before any worker received the messages, we tried to join worker zero.
-Worker zero had not yet gotten the terminate message, so the main thread blocked waiting for worker zero to finish.
+Worker zero had not yet gotten the terminate сообщение, so the main thread blocked waiting for worker zero to finish.
 In the meantime, each of the workers received the termination messages.
-Once worker zero finished, the main thread waited for the rest of the workers to finish, and they had all received the termination message and were able to shut down at that point.
+Once worker zero finished, the main thread waited for the rest of the workers to finish, and they had all received the termination сообщение and were able to shut down at that point.

 Congrats!
 We now have completed our project, and we have a basic web server